OpenEuroLLM/non_web_data/README.md

 <h4>2.2.2 An ad hoc crawler/method is needed</h4>

 Often, it is impossible to only copy and extract links.
 Some websites need to be analyzed before choosing a valid method.
-In this case, the different examples below show how to solve different problems already found:
+The different examples below show different problems already found and possible approaches to solve them:

-- ARGIA

-First, access each podcast manually:
+- ARGIA: This news site has an interesting podcast section at https://www.argia.eus/.

 ![image](images/Imagen6.png)

-After that, copy the HTML element where each chapter of the podcast is placed.
-In this moment, I saw that not all chapters where in the HTML.
-Chapters actually appear (are generated) when you scroll down the page, so I decided to scroll to the end every page and then I copied the HTML element.
+First, access each podcast manually, e.g. https://www.argia.eus/multimedia/menda-bikoitza.
+Take a moment to explore a bit each podcast topic/domain to refine the info in the shared Google Sheets.

 ![image](images/Imagen7.png)

-In this step I took the oportunity to explore a bit each podcast to better fit the topic/domain of each podcast, rather than use the generic one I added to the Google Sheets ("Culture").
+Then, copy the HTML element where each chapter of the podcast is placed.
+Make sure that all podcasts are visible (e.g. scroll down the page to make the appear) before copying the HTML element.

 - Gipuzkoa Official Gazette